 coming for to carry me home;

-But still my soul is heaven bound
+But still my soul is heaven boundcoming for to carry me home.

 Chorus